OXID-eSales/oxapi-documentation/architecture.rst

 We wanted to have the GraphQL API behave consistent to the (well known) existing system.
 The OXID eShop models are the central point which standard system and the GraphQL modules can share.

-One of the main advantages to use OXID eShop models through the ``oxNew()`` call is that the GraphQL API then also reflects the changes your modules introduce.
+One of the main advantages to use OXID eShop models through the ``oxNew()`` call is that the GraphQL API then also reflects the changes your modules introduces when extending existing model methods.
 This is also the reason, why we use the specific getters and only fall back to using ``getRawFieldData()`` if no specific getter is available.

+.. note:: Let's assume a module changes the ``OxidEsales\Eshop\Application\Model\Category::getTitle()`` result.
+In that case a category DataType using ``Category::getTitle()`` to to deliver the title field via OXAPI will automatically respect the module's Category model changes.

 .. _final-classes: